syncfusion-content/blazor-docs/blazor/speeddial/styles.md

 ## CssClass

 The Blazor Speed Dial supports the following predefined styles that can be defined using the [`CssClass`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SfSpeedDial.html#Syncfusion_Blazor_Buttons_SfSpeedDial_CssClass) property.
-You can customize by replacing the `CssClass` property with the below defined class.
+You can customize by setting the `CssClass` property with the below defined class.

 | CssClass | Description |
 | -------- | -------- |